Armitxes/MySqlEntityCore/docs/actions/data-manipulation.md

 ### Write
 To write, or update, existing records you must call the provided `Write` method.
+Access the `Origin` property of a record to retrieve original field values prior its modification.
+The `Origin` property will be updated once any unsubmitted changes are written into the database.

 ```csharp
 User user = new User(1);
 user.Password = "54321"; // Please hash and salt PWs ;)